-Las Palmas Relegated From LaLiga
+Las Palmas relegated from LaLiga

 Jemez even suggested recently that he should have quit as soon as Viera was allowed to depart.

-Las Palmas have not won since the playmaker left for Beijing Guoan and they join Malaga in dropping to the second tier for next season.
+Las Palmas has not won since the playmaker left for Beijing Guoan and they join Malaga in dropping to the second tier for next season.